d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 \end{aligned}
 $$

+When we apply dropout to the hidden layer, we are essentially removing each hidden unit with probability $p$, (i.e., setting their output to $0$).
+We can view the result as a network containing only a subset of the original neurons.
-When we apply dropout to the hidden layer, it amounts to removing hidden units with probability $p$ since their output is set to $0$ with that probability.
-A possible result is the network shown below.
-Here $h_2$ and $h_5$ are removed.
-Consequently the calculation of $y$ no longer depends on $h_2$ and $h_5$ and their respective gradient also vanishes when performing backprop.
+In the image below, $h_2$ and $h_5$ are removed.
+Consequently, the calculation of $y$ no longer depends on $h_2$ and $h_5$ and their respective gradient also vanishes when performing backprop.
 In this way, the calculation of the output layer cannot be overly dependent on any one element of $h_1, \ldots, h_5$.
-This is exactly what we want for regularization purposes to cope with overfitting.
-At test time we typically do not use dropout to obtain more conclusive results.
+Intuitively, deep learning researchers often explain the inutition thusly: we do not want the network's output to depend too precariously on the exact activation pathway through the network.
+The original authors of the dropout technique described their intuition as an effort to prevent the *co-adaptation* of feature detectors.

 ![MLP before and after dropout](../img/dropout2.svg)

+At test time, we typically do not use dropout.
+However, we note that there are some exceptions: some researchers use dropout at test time as a heuristic appraoch for estimating the *confidence* of neural network predictions: if the predictions agree across many different dropout masks, then we might say that the network is more confident.
+For now we will put off the advanced topic of uncertainty estimation for subsequent chapters and volumes.

 ## Implementation from Scratch

-To implement the dropout function we have to draw as many random variables as the input has dimensions from the uniform distribution $U[0,1]$.
+To implement the dropout function for a single layer, we must draw as many samples from a Bernoulli (binary) random variable as our layer has dimensions, where the random variable takes value $1$ (keep) with probability $1-p$ and $0$ (drop) with probability $p$.
+One easy way to implement this is to first draw samples from the uniform distribution $U[0,1]$. then we can keep those nodes for which the corresponding sample is greater than $p$, dropping the rest.

-According to the definition of dropout, we can implement it easily.
-The following `dropout` function will drop out the elements in the NDArray input `X` with the probability of `drop_prob`.
+In the following code, we implement a `dropout` function that drops out the elements in the NDArray input `X` with probability `drop_prob`, rescaling the remainder as described above
+(dividing the survivors by `1.0-drop_prob`).

 ```{.python .input}
 import sys